bibanon/bibanon/Uncle-Anon-2.md

 Lunch was leftover spaghetti.
 I need to go food shopping.
 I managed to keep a conversation going with Cassie.
 Here's the part that you need to hear.

->Anon, tell me a secret.
+&gt;Anon, tell me a secret.<br>
->Like what?
+&gt;Like what?<br>
->Tell me things you like about me.
+&gt;Tell me things you like about me.<br>
->Easy.
+&gt;Easy.
 I already thought of 10.
-You want compliments on your body or your personality?
+You want compliments on your body or your personality?<br>
->No not compliments… Um…
+&gt;No not compliments… Um…<br>
-I wait for her
+I wait for her<br>
->Tell me why you love me?
+&gt;Tell me why you love me?<br>

 I recognized the weight of that question, but honestly it wasn't hard to answer at all.
 I didn't even hesitate.

->You got a good head on your shoulders, Kay.
+&gt;You got a good head on your shoulders, Kay.
 No doubt.
 You share with me a love for your fatherland.
 You always want to hear German history.
 You're in touch with your culture.
-That's not even the tip of the iceberg.
+That's not even the tip of the iceberg.<br>
-She's listening very intently
+She's listening very intently<br>
->Your ability to care for others is astounding.
+&gt;Your ability to care for others is astounding.
 Remember when you helped me make dinner your first night here?
 You made me eat my vegetables when I clearly won't do it on my own.
 You'd make an excellent mother.
-(She blushed at mother)
+(She blushed at mother)<br>
->You're devoted.
+&gt;You're devoted.
 I don't think I'd ever going to see a day where you betray me.
-Your moral compass is excellent and we'll defined.
+Your moral compass is excellent and well defined.<br>
->You're what I call traditional.
+&gt;You're what I call traditional.<br>
->And… also a very attractive and desirable young lady.
+&gt;And… also a very attractive and desirable young lady.<br>

 There it was.
 A smile.
 The first smile she had since the incident, accompanied by tears.
 I was hoping she'd detect the confidence and honesty of my answer.
 I think this is the first time I ever made a girl speechless.
 But, I had to know too.

->Why do you love me, Kay-Kay?
+&gt;Why do you love me, Kay-Kay?

 She thought of what to say.
 I know she isn't as articulate as I am.
 She looked down when speaking, fidgeting her fingers.

->I think you'd make a good daddy…
+&gt;I think you'd make a good daddy…<br>
->And um… You smell really nice all the time… And…
+&gt;And um… You smell really nice all the time… And…<br>
->You always took care of me, and cared about me.
-Especially in school.
+&gt;You always took care of me, and cared about me.
+Especially in school.<br>

 I wasn't really involved in her school life much.
 So I ask,

->What do you mean?
+&gt;What do you mean?<br>
->Well…Remember Mary?
+&gt;Well…Remember Mary?<br><br>
->Sorry Kay, I don't.
+&gt;Sorry Kay, I don't.
->She was a bully.
+&gt;She was a bully.
 She would always call me ugly and other names.
-I was scared every day because of her.
+I was scared every day because of her.<br>
->You shouldn't care about people like that.
+&gt;You shouldn't care about people like that.
 They are a waste of time.
-You should focus on you.
+You should focus on you.<br>
->T-that's what you said last time too.
+&gt;T-that's what you said last time too.<br>
->Really?
+&gt;Really?<br>
->Mhm… Ah so, I decided to not care about her.
+&gt;Mhm… Ah so, I decided to not care about her.
 And you were right.
 You're always right.
 She left me alone after a while and then, I started to be popular.
-But all the popular kids I met were mean to other kids too, and I realized what you meant.
+But all the popular kids I met were mean to other kids too, and I realized what you meant.<br>
->What's that?
+&gt;What's that?<br>
->If people aren't honest, they aren't worth your time.
+&gt;If people aren't honest, they aren't worth your time.
 You're honest, anon.
-That's why I love you.
+That's why I love you.<br>
-I was speechless
+I was speechless.<br>
->And I think anybody who won't accept that I love you is a bully, and they aren't honest.
-So I get that it has to be secret for now but… Anon?
+&gt;And I think anybody who won't accept that I love you is a bully, and they aren't honest.
+So I get that it has to be secret for now but… Anon?<br>
->Y-yeah?
+&gt;Y-yeah?<br>
->One day I wanna go somewhere where I can love you as much as I want and not be scared anymore.
+&gt;One day I wanna go somewhere where I can love you as much as I want and not be scared anymore.

 This girl was probably more honest than me.

->Oh!
+&gt;Oh!
 And um… You're really good with your hands.

-Omg.
+OMG.

 I recalled one last thing the from the last thread.
 I can't dwell on the past anymore.
 My future is right here with Cassie.